Destroyers04/Info284_Project/README.md

 ## TODO

-- Pick what we want to predict (Dont think we are supposed to predict two things)
+- Pick what we want to predict (Don't think we are supposed to predict two things)
-- find out which features we ned (log our visualization and processs in mpicking each features and which we dont pick)
+- find out which features we ned (log our visualization and process in picking each features and which we don't pick)
 - find out which models fits for our predictions (log why we pick different ml models why we chose them)
-- find out how we need to change our data so that it can be used for our models (log what type of procesing we need to do)
+- find out how we need to change our data so that it can be used for our models (log what type of processing we need to do)
 - put our processed data in the ml models (log results)
 - start on unsupervised learning
 - Summarize conclusions